Multimodality in VR: A survey: Multimodal illusions in VR

 Illusion refers to an incorrect perception or interpretation of a real, external stimulus.
 It can lead to interpreting reality in several ways.
 Any healthy person can experiment illusions without experiencing any pathological condition.
 However, not every person is affected in the same way by an illusion.
 Illusions can have physiological (e.g., an after-image caused by a strong light~\cite{ito2012}) or cognitive (e.g., the Rubin vase~\cite{peatfield2015}) components.
 They have been widely studied, as understanding illusions yields valuable information about the limitations of human senses, and helps understanding the underlying neural mechanisms that help create the perception of the outside world.
-Moreover, illusions can allow to alter users responses to certain tasks, even increasing performance~\cite{chauvel2015}.
+Moreover, illusions can allow to alter users responses to certain tasks, even increasing performance. \csur{For instance, Chauvel et al.~\cite{chauvel2015} conducted some experiments where non-golfers practiced putting golf balls, some of them with manipulated holes to enhance their visual acuity.
+Those who trained under these conditions showed a more effective learning outcome, and a better performance when trying in real-life scenarios}.
 In this subsection we will focus on multimodal illusions or effects, or how illusions in other senses can affect visual perception.
 For visual only illusions, we refer the reader to The Oxford Compendium of Visual Illusions~\cite{shapiro2016}.